 Infographic: Pros And Cons Of Brass Jewelry

 Before purchasing anything, it is essential to be aware of the pros and cons of the object you want to buy.
 Keeping that in mind, we have decided to introduce you to the pros and cons of brass jewelry.
 Check out the infographic below to know what they are before you buy any brass jewelry.

 Brass jewelry is popular worldwide as it is one-of-a-kind, fashionable, long-lasting, and reasonably priced.
 However, maintaining the brilliance of brass jewelry might be challenging.
 But fret not.
 As long as you follow the guidelines shared in this post to clean brass jewelry at home, you can take care of any items that have become dull, have scratches, or accumulated dirt and filth in the corners.
-You may clean brass jewelry with basic household products such as lemon juice and toothpaste, and to its advantage, it does not cost much to shine anew.
+You may clean brass jewelry with basic household products such as lemon juice and toothpaste, or even ammonia, and to its advantage, it does not cost much to shine anew.